 Query/Synopsis Critiques: $5 per pass

 Developmental Critiques: $10 per 2000 words (minimum 2,000 words).
-Includes inline comments/tracked changes.
+Includes inline comments/tracked changes, not proofreading.
 Optional developmental analysis* for $10 per 30,000 words.
 Recommended for excerpts/short stories or for highly polished manuscripts.

 Developmental Beta Reads: $5 per 2000 words (minimum 10,000 words).
-Includes a developmental analysis* but no inline comments/tracked changes.
+Includes a developmental analysis* and stream comments, but no inline comments/tracked changes.
 Recommended for less-polished drafts or for writers who have never had a significant critique partner before.

 Other: Please contact me with any further inquiries.
 I’m flexible!

 To get started: Please contact me to discuss your project!
 I’m happy to answer any questions.
 I accept pre-payment only (with refund possibilities) so you always know exactly what you’re getting.
 Feel free to start small and order more later, if you prefer.
 I accept payment via PayPal but can try to work around other methods.
 Please be aware that I round up for word count pricing.

 *A developmental analysis is a summary of all comments.
 It’s highly recommended, but if you pay close attention to your comments, you should be okay without it.